YourunB/Projects-Frontend-2024/typescript-essentials/index.md

   <li>Declaring and working with variables using primitive types.</li>
   <li>Declaring and working with variables using object types.</li>
   <li>Declaring and working with variables using union and intersection types.</li>
+  <li>Understanding the benefits of declaring typed variables in TypeScript.</li>
 </ul>

 <p>🛠️ <strong>Practical application</strong> - by completing this module, I can put into practice my knowledge of declaring variables of different types, so in a real project I can type variables and track errors in real time if the values ​​of variables do not match the declared type of those variables.
 I can also restrict types to specific values ​​or combine multiple types for a variable, depending on the situation.<p>